harp077/pj-net-tools/readme.md

 Pure Java Network Tools.
 Free portable cross-platform.
-ICMP-ping works well only when run as Root on Linux !
+ICMP-ping works well only when run as Admin in Windows or Root in Linux !
 You can check this by iptraf linux utility.
 Run as root user !
 Include: